Fungal decay (Rots) occurs in timber which becomes wet for some time. This can then result in an attack by one of a number of wood-destroying fungi.

 Our surveyor is qualified to assess all fungal decay and wood boring insect problems that occur in buildings.
 He is a Certificated Surveyor In Remedial Treatment (CSRT).
 This is an industry recognised qualification gained through examination with the Property Care Association.

-Below is a photo gallery of Dry Rot outbreaks found in Derbyshire and Nottingham.
+Below is a photo gallery of Dry Rot outbreaks found in Derbyshire and West Nottinghamshire.